ShreyasiPathak/prototype-based-breast-cancer-prediction/README.md

 > python main.py

 Optionally, arguments can be passed to main.py <br/>
+-gpuid (gpu id)
+-disable_cuda (disable cuda training)
--gpuid, -disable_cuda, -start_epoch to resume training from a certain epoch, -best_score is the last best score before resuming training, needed for model checkpoint
+-start_epoch to resume training from a certain epoch, -best_score is the last best score before resuming training, needed for model checkpoint
+-mode: train or localization.
+Localization is used for localization measure calculation.

 Local explanations.
 Visualize top-k prototypes with similarity*weight score per image.
 > python local_analysis.py